vuongducphuong/documentation/content/administration/maintain/domain_names.rst

 of your database (any user in the *Settings* group) from the login screen.

 .. warning::
-   Connecting to your database with the original Odoo subdomain address (e.g., ``example.odoo.com`` also updates the web base URL of your database.
+   Connecting to your database with the original Odoo subdomain address (e.g., ``example.leansoft.vn`` also updates the web base URL of your database.
 See below to prevent these automatic updates.

 Alternatively, you can do it manually.
 To do so, activate the :ref:`developer mode